 VIDEO: Louise shows how to remove a back wheel at a recent maintenance class.

-A series of four bike maintenance classes, all in one day on Saturday 13th May 2017, led by Vicky Seville.
-Click here to book.
-We ask you to pay what you can afford, with a suggested amount of £10 for the day.
-Classes will be held indoors at Northfield Ecocentre, 53 Church Road, Northfield, B31 2LB.
+A series of four bike maintenance modules , held over two Saturdays, led by Vicky Seville.
+We ask you to pay what you can afford, with a suggested amount of £10.
+Please pay in advance.
+Classes will be held indoors at Northfield Ecocentre, 53 Church Road, Northfield, B31 2LB (some parts may take place in the Ecocentre garden, weather permitting).
+All bookings must be made online, we’re sorry but we’re unable to accept telephone bookings.

 Module 1: Bike safety.
 This will include: understanding the parts of a bike and what they do; carrying out a safety check to make sure the main components are working safely (wheels; handlebars; brakes; cranks; pedals; chain; saddle); cleaning your bike.